MSHA 30 CFR Courses: Part 46 & Part 48

 Our MSHA approved trainers provide mine safety and health training at sites throughout New Mexico.
 All instruction is provided in accordance with Mine Safety and Health Administration (MSHA) standards as set forth in Title 30, Code of Federal Regulations (30CFR).

 Training is scheduled upon request for a minimum of 8 students and a maximum of 35 students per session.
-If you require training and have less than 8 students, you will be charged for 8 ($400).
-If you are interested in scheduling a class, please call the BMS office at (575) 835-5460 or Chris Hefner at (505) 553-1535.
+If you require training and have less than 8 students, you will be charged for 8.
+(Sometimes, special accommodations can be made for small groups.)
+Training may be provided at the BMS training facility on campus of New Mexico Tech or at a suitable training facility you provide.
+If you are interested in scheduling a class, please call the BMS office at (575) 835-5460.

 Training and assistance is provided to miners and operators throughout New Mexico.
 The Bureau of Mine Safety (BMS) provides First Aid classes as well as MSHA New Miner and MSHA Annual Refresher training classes for: